Teen Autism » Homeschooling

 All Done IEP

-When Nigel was about six and seven and using some spontaneous speech, he would tell me when he wasn’t comfortable with a situation.
+When Neil was about six and seven and using some spontaneous speech, he would tell me when he wasn’t comfortable with a situation.
 “All done rafting,” he said when I took him rafting on a mild part of a local river.
 “All done doctor,” “All done wash face,” and “All done vacuum” were heard frequently, or just “All done” between hiccupping sobs when something really upset him.
 It is in this spirit that I attended his IEP meeting today.

 IEP meetings tend to be the bane of every special needs parent’s existence.
 Until just a few years ago, I had two kids on IEPs.
 I thought I was tough.
 I thought I could do an IEP in my sleep.
 Seven years ago, my children’s father moved 700 miles away, and so I have attended these IEP meetings alone.
 And no matter what, no matter how many of these I have attended in the last eleven years, I still feel just as vulnerable.
-I still feel myself on the verge of tears, trying to hold it together, trying to convey to them No, it WASN’T just Nigel’s PERCEPTION that he was being bullied.
+I still feel myself on the verge of tears, trying to hold it together, trying to convey to them No, it WASN’T just Neil’s PERCEPTION that he was being bullied.
 How could they say that to me?
 After all that my child has been through?
 After all the calls they made to me at work, telling me I had to pick him up because of some behavioral issue they couldn’t handle.
 Because the constant bullying had driven him to such an agitated state that he could not even function.
 He could not make it through the day.
 It was not just his “perception.”
 That much I knew, as I breathed in sharply and felt my heart rate increase and my blood race through my veins at 8:15 this morning.
 I just looked at the person who said it.
 And then I looked away.

 After that, we discussed his IEP goals, we talked about the social skills class, they asked how he was doing (much better now that he doesn’t perceive himself to be bullied anymore, thank you!), and they provided some math and writing materials that will be helpful for homeschooling.
 We discussed the benchmark testing he will need to do in the spring.
 We touched on options for high school next year.
 We signed the papers.
 Said Thank you for coming.
 Went through the motions.